I anticipated some issues when I started to grow my first tray of carrot microgreens for some strange reason.

 Growing Method for Carrot Microgreens

 The best method to grow carrot microgreens is the weighted method.
-If you aren't sure what that method is, we will go over it later in the article.
+If you aren’t sure what that method is, we will review it later in the article.

 What Variety of Carrots Grows the Best Microgreens